 One report suggested that 42% of major Learning companies believed that there had been an increase in revenue due to the online learning mode.
 Using Learning Management Systems and managing such tasks online can induce significant cost reductions and making use of such systems can provide a much more effective alternative.

 Don’t forget to highlight the value learning and development will bring to increasing sales.
 It is crucial to highlight both cost savings and ways revenue will increase.
-Whilst the finance department will be looking for cost savings, the CEO will be looking at consistency of service, increased revenue and compliance.
+Whilst the finance department will be looking for cost savings, the CEO will be looking at the consistency of service, increased revenue and compliance.

 Presenting to the board